-6. The planning Commission has been taken enough to extend to us assistance to cover the plan outlay in 1994-95 almost fully.
-You will be glad to know that for the first time, an assistance of Rs.
+6. The Planning Commission has been kind enough to extend to us assistance to cover the Plan outlay in 1994-1995 almost fully.
+You will be glad to know that for the first time, and assistance of Rs.
 10 crore has been earmarked for externally aided projects.
-We have to identify the areas/scheme against this provision.
+We have to identify the areas/schemes against this provision.
 Another Rs.
-10 crore has been approved for the capital project with this construction of Assembly building, additional Secretariat building and a few Directorate building will be taken up vigorously during 1994-95.
+10 crore has been approved for the Capital Project.
+With this, construction of Assembly building, additional Secretariat Building and a few Directorate buildings will be taken up vigorously during 1994-1995.

-7. In our Plan for the next year, Agriculture and allied sectors are given top-most priority with the objective of moving towards self-sufficiency in food prodoction and providing permanent settlements to the 'Jhum' facilities the former sector has been given a big boost with a provision of Rs.
+- 7. In our Plan for the next year, Agriculture and allied sectors are given top-most priority with the objective of moving towards self-sufficiency in food production and providing permanent settlements to the 'Jhumia' families.
+The Power sector has been given a big boost with a provision of Rs.
 39.49 crore accounting for about one-fifth of the total outlay.
 This is with a view to accelerating the tempo of the projects in hand including Serlui 'B' Hydel Project for which a provision of Rs.
-17 crore has been earmarked.
+17 crores has been earmarked.
 Communications also occupy an important place with an outlay of Rs.
-23.92 crofe.
+23.92 crore.
 Social Services Sector such as Water Supply and Sanitation and Education are given high priority with outlays of Rs.
 12.70 crore and Rs.
 12.31 crore respectively.
 In regard to elementary education, the aim is to achieve 100 percent literacy and improve school buildings.
-It is heartening to note that over 70 percent of the Annual Plan provision is proposed to be utilised for rural upliftment and family-oriented schemes.
+It is heartening to note that over 70 percent of the Annual Plan provision is proposed to be utilised for rural upliftment and family-oriented schemes. - 8.
+A booklet highlighting the performance in 1993-1994 and the programmes for 1994-1995 of various Departments has been circulated separately with the Budget documents to all the honourable members.
+However, I may briefly recount some of the important achievement and programmes of the Government.